from a handpicked tutor in LIVE 1-to-1 classes

 Note: The sum of all the angles of the triangle is equal to 180°.

-In geometry, for every two-dimensional shape, there are always two basic measurements we need to find out, i.e., the area and perimeter of that shape.
-Similarly, the triangle has two basic formulas which help us to determine its area and perimeter.
+In geometry, for every two-dimensional shape (2D shape), there are always two basic measurements that we need to find out, i.e., the area and perimeter of that shape.
+Therefore, the triangle has two basic formulas which help us to determine its area and perimeter.
 Let us discuss the formulas in detail.

 Perimeter of Triangle

 The perimeter of a triangle is the sum of all three sides of the triangle.
-Consider △ABC.
+Observe the triangle given below which shows that the perimeter of the triangle is the sum of all its sides.

 Area of a Triangle

 The area of a triangle is the space covered by the triangle.
 It is half the product of its base and altitude (height).
 It is always measured in square units, as it is two-dimensional.
-Look at the given triangle ABC.
+Observe the triangle ABC given below which shows the base and height of a triangle which are used to calculate the area of a triangle.

 Here, BC is the base and AD is the height of the triangle.